aodn/rimrep-examples/README.md

 ## Setting up your machine

-After making this repository available locally by either cloning or downloading it, you need to ensure all packages used in this repository are already installed in your local machine.
-If you are missing any packages in your machine, you will not be able to run the example notebooks.
+After making this repository available locally by either cloning or downloading it from GitHub, you need to ensure all packages used in this repository are installed in your local machine before running any notebooks.
+If any packages are not installed in your machine, you will not be able to run the example notebooks.

 The good news is that you will not need to go through every notebook checking the libraries you need.
 We are providing some files that will automate this process for you whether you use `R`, `Python`, or both.